 - Importing them from social media accounts, cloud storage, etc.

-You can also decide not to import the images at all, keeping them hosted elsewhere (e.g. using services such as Imgur or CloudApp), and using absolute URLs to them in your messages, as mentioned below.
+You can also decide not to import the images at all.
+Instead, you could keep them hosted using services such as Imgur or CloudApp.
+This allows you to use absolute URLs to them in your designs, as described below.

 Let's look at both scenarios.

 The original export method provided by BEE Pro creates a ZIP file that you can save to your computer.
 You can also opt to keep the images hosted by BEE Pro and have the HTML of the email link to them.

 If you export as a ZIP folder, the file contains:

 - An "images" folder with the images used in your email (limited to 5 MB).

 - An HTML file with local paths to that folder for those images (e.g. src="images/myImage.gif")